bloodchen/dwebPayMono/README.md

           {address:"",value:100}, //payment address and amount.
 The amount is 1/million of the token {address:"",value:100}
       ],
-      more_data:"", //more_data will not be procceded and return to the app chain:"ar"   //chain
+      payer:"", //wallet used to sign/send transaction, optional.
+When omitted, any wallet is ok more_data:"", //more_data will not be procceded and return to the app chain:"ar"   //chain
   }